FAQs

 Am I allowed to change mentors?

 Yes.
-It is preferable that you complete the program with the same mentor, but it is possible to switch.
-You should contact the NLTP Office as soon as possible.
+It is preferable that you complete the program with the same mentor, but it is possible to switch if there is a good reason.
+You must contact the NLTP Office as soon as possible.
 If the new mentor is someone within your law firm (“inside” mentoring) who is already approved in the NLTP, then submit that person’s name to the NLTP Office.
 Otherwise, you should review the list of available mentors on the NLTP website and send a request to prospective new mentor.

 Is there a fee for the NLTP?

 Yes.
 Per Rule 14-808(e), there is a total cost of $300.
-This is broken up into the $150 Enrollment Fee paid before you start the program, and a $150 Completion Fee that you may pay once you have completed the program and your mentor has submitted the Completion Certificate.
-These fees must be paid through your USB Practice Portal.
+This is broken up into the $150 NLTP Enrollment Fee paid before you start the program, and a $150 Completion Fee that you may pay after you complete the NLTP Ethics Course and your Mentoring Plan.
+Your mentor will need to verify that you have completed the Mentoring Plan by submitting the NLTP Completion Certification that will appear on their dashboard during the last month of the NLTP term.
+These fees must be paid through your USB Practice Portal (https://services.utahbar.org/Login).
 Please note that the Utah State Bar no longer accepts checks or money orders.
-Once your mentor has submitted the Completion Certificate, either you or your mentor should notify the NLTP department by sending an email to mentoring@utahbar.org.
-The NLTP department will then award the 12 CLEs to the mentor and add the $150 Completion Fee to your USB Practice Portal: https://services.utahbar.org/Login.
-Once you have paid the Completion Fee, please notify the NLTP department to request your 12 CLEs be added to your CLE transcript.
+After the Fee is paid, the 3 CLEs from taking the NLTP Ethics Course and the 12 CLEs from completing your mentoring plan will be added to your CLE transcript.

 See Rule 14-808(e): https://legacy.utcourts.gov/rules/view.php?type=ucja&rule=14-808